Geometric Mean Calculator

 The geometric mean won’t be meaningful if zeros are present in the data.
 You may be tempted to adjust them in some way so that the calculation can be done.
 There are same cases when adjustments are justified and the first one is similar to the negative numbers case above.
 If the data is percentage increases, you can transform them into normal percentage values in the way described for negative numbers.
 Zeros then become 100% or 1 and the calculation proceeds as normal.

 In other cases, zeros mean non-responses and in some cases they can just be deleted before calculation.
 Of course, this would change the meaning of the reported statistic from applying to the whole dataset to just those people who responded, or those sensors that continue working.
-Due to these complications, our calculator would not automatically adjust zeros in any way.
+Due to these complications, our software would not automatically adjust zeros in any way.
+You might need to look for another calculator if such an adjustment is desirable.

 Example usage in Finance